cdefg/MatrixC/README.md

 # MatrixC
-Personal whelling project to practice C programming; using lots of matrix knowledge
+Personal whelling project to practice C programming; using mass of knowledge of linear algebra.